 The best thing about churros is that you need only basic ingredients you already have at home, so you can make them at any time.
 Let's see how to prepare these unusual deep-fried dessert.
 For other churros recipes, check our spiced mini churros.

 Making the dough for churros is easy.
-All you need is flour, baking powder, water, eggs and butter.
+All you need is WATER, BUTTER, PLAIN FLOUR, BAKING POWDER and EGGS.
 Also prepare piping bag with star tip - necessary for shaping churros.

-Now, it's time for frying churros.
+- Now, it's time for frying churros.
 Fill a medium saucepan with sunflower oil (2 - 3cm deep) and heat the oil.
-Spoon the batter into the piping bag with a star tip.
+Spoon the batter into a piping bag with a open star tip.
 Now, start to pipe churros into the oil.
-Pipe no more than 3 - 4 churros at the time.

-- Be sure that the oil is at the right temperature - it should be heated to around 170 - 180 C. Drop a small piece of the dough in the oil and if it start to sizzle immediatelly, the oil is ready for frying.
-If it turn brown quickly, the oil is to hot and reduce the temperature and wait until it's ready.
+- Be sure that the oil is at the right temperature - it should be heated to around 170°C (338°F).
+Drop a small piece of the dough in the oil and if it start to sizzle immediately, the oil is ready for frying.
+If it turns brown quickly, the oil is too hot.
+In this case reduce the temperature and wait until it's ready.

-- When piping churros, hold piping bag with left hand and pipe directly into the hot oil, and cut the strips with small knife which you hold in the left hand.
+- When piping churros, hold the piping bag with right hand and pipe directly into the hot oil and cut the strips with small knife which you hold in the left hand.

 - Use small saucepan for frying - this way you don't have to use much oil.

-- Fry 3 - 4 churros at the same time - if you fry more the oil will drop the temperature too much and the churros will stick to each other.
+- Fry 3-4 churros at the time - if you fry more the temperature of oil will drop too much and the churros will stick to each other.